mbilalnust/Customer-Segmentation-Advanced/README.md

 - `housing`: has a housing loan? (binary)
 - `loan`: has a personal loan? (binary)

-The project uses the training dataset from Kaggle, which can be found in the "data" folder of the project repository as a compressed file.
-Inside the compressed file, you'll find two CSV files: `train.csv` (the original training dataset) and `embedding_train.csv` (the dataset after performing an embedding, which will be explained later).
+I'm using the training dataset from Kaggle, which you can find in the "data" folder as a compressed file.
+Inside, you'll find two CSV files: `train.csv` (the original training dataset) and `embedding_train.csv` (the dataset after performing an embedding, which I'll explain later).

-To understand the project's structure, here's an overview of the project directory:
+Here's how I've structured the project:

 ```
 clustering_llm